 But if you prefer to read instead of watch, we have shared some of the most important information from the video below, quoting Rodney directly when possible.

-You might also consider buying Scott’s new cookbook, coming out March 2021.
+You might also consider buying Scott’s new cookbook, which was published in March 2021.
 More info about that toward the bottom of this article.

 Rodney Scott’s BBQ Ribs Recipe: FAQ